Addressing prior dependence in hierarchical Bayesian modeling for PTA data analysis II: Noise and SGWB inference through

-The first striking feature visible in Figure~\ref{fig:corner-nohnorep} is that the intrinsic red noise is practically unconstrained in this configuration, while the SGWB shows the opposite behaviour, with sharply peaked posteriors for both $\log_{10}A$ and $\gamma$.
+Beyond this anticorrelation feature, the corner plot reveals differences in the constraining power across different processes.
+In the baseline configuration with fixed uniform priors $\pi(\bth)$ (green contours), the intrinsic red noise is practically unconstrained, while the SGWB shows the opposite behavior, with sharply peaked posteriors for both $\log_{10}A$ and $\gamma$.
 This contrast directly reflects the different constraining power of the dataset on individual versus common processes.
 Since both the red noise and the SGWB contribute power on overlapping low-frequency ranges, the sampler tends to allocate the common signal either to the SGWB or to the individual red-noise terms depending on their prior bounds, number of Fourier components, correlation pattern, and on the number of pulsars in the array.
-With only three pulsars, the dataset provides limited leverage to disentangle these two sources of correlated noise, and the sampler naturally favors the SGWB component, whose spatial correlation pattern --- the Hellings–Downs curve --- provides a more distinctive signature.
+With only three pulsars, the dataset provides limited leverage to disentangle these two sources of correlated noise, and the sampler naturally favors the SGWB component, whose spatial Hellings–Downs correlation pattern provides a more distinctive signature.
 With the common uniform prior range $\log_{10}A \in [-16,-12]$, the inferred SGWB amplitude is therefore strongly peaked toward the upper edge of the prior, reflecting the fact that part of the low-frequency power is absorbed by the red noise, while the remaining contribution is ascribed to the SGWB.